Floodgate: inference for model-free variable importance: Proofs for main text

-where the second equality is by the definition of $\hstar(W),h(W)$, the third equality holds by the total law of conditional expectation and \eqref{eq:5_lem:max}, the fourth equality comes from \eqref{eq:4_lem:max}, and the last equality holds due to \eqref{eq:5_lem:max} and the total law of conditional expectation.
+where the second equality is by \eqref{eq:h2W} and the definitions of $\hstar(W),h(W)$}, the third equality holds by the total law of conditional expectation and \eqref{eq:5_lem:max}, the fourth equality comes from \eqref{eq:4_lem:max}, and the last equality holds due to \eqref{eq:5_lem:max} and the total law of conditional expectation.
 As \eqref{eq:equiv_fmu} is very concise, we will work with this expression of $\thetamu$ throughout the following proof.
-Also note we have a equivalent expression of $\Ij$.
+Also note we have an equivalent expression of $\Ij$.

+\acc{ Note that the proofs of Theorems \ref{thm:main} and \ref{thm:main_general} only require moment conditions on $h(W)$, which will hold under the corresponding moment conditions on $\mu(X, Z)$.
+This can be seen from the following example where the finiteness of $\EE{\mu^r(W)}$ implies that of $\EE{h^r(W)}$ for some positive integer $r$: